rajashish147/blog/README.md

 To install the project, follow these steps:

 1. Make sure you have Node.js and PNPM installed on your system.
-2. Clone this repository: `git clone https://github.com/yourusername/blog-webpage.git`
+2. Clone this repository: `git clone https://github.com/rajashish147/blog.git`
-3. Navigate to the project directory: `cd blog-webpage`
+3. Navigate to the project directory: `cd blog`
 4. Install dependencies: `pnpm install`
 5. Build the project: `pnpm build`